 September 18, 1923: Fitzsimmons Cabin to Mount Diavolo

-The next day we set out to climb the peak we had seen from the top of Mount Overlord.
-We followed our old tracks over Fitzsimmons Glacier and Refuse Pinnacle until we came to the glacier just below the peak of Mount Overlord.
+The next day we set out to climb the peak we had seen from the top of Mt.
+Overlord.
+We followed our old tracks over Fitzsimmons Glacier and Refuse Pinnacle until we came to the glacier just below the peak of Mt.
+Overlord.
 We crossed this in an easterly direction until we came to some pinnacles on a ridge running east from the peak we had just left.
-We followed the rocks downward towards our objective and we soon discovered that the only way we could climb it was to cross a knife-edge ridge of ice about 150 feet long, and then find a way up the rocks.
+The weather up to now had been growing more and more threatening and cold, and at this point the clouds descended on us like a thick fog, accompanied by a high, cold wind, which, however, did not disperse them.
+We followed the rocks downward towards our objective, of which we occasionally caught a glimpse, and we soon discovered that the only way we could climb it was to cross a knife-edge ridge of ice about 150 feet long, and then find a way up the rocks.
+Crossing the ice took us some time, as we had to cut steps, Neal breaking his ice-axe in the process.

 Charles Townsend on Ridge to Diavolo Peak 18 Sept 1923